 Kevin Brown has been a contributing writer to various publications throughout high school, college and his professional life.
 He is a long time media professional, having worked in sales and marketing at ABC, CBS, Fox News, and Al Gore’s Current TV.
 He has lived in Tarrytown for more than 15 years with 2 kids in village schools and sports programs.
 He serves on boards, coaches basketball and his company, Hudson Barter Exchange, is a member of the Tarrytown Chamber of Commerce, and was among the founders of the newspaper.

-Paula Romanow Etzel , after graduating from Boston University with a B.A. degree in English, worked for publishing firms in Connecticut and New York where she gained experience in copy editing and children’s publishing.
-A longtime advocate for non-profit educational and arts programs, Paula currently serves on the board of RiverArts and is an active volunteer for local community initiatives including the Irvington Business Improvement Committee, Farmers Market, and Film Series and is active politically.
-She is also one of the founders of the newspaper.
+Paula Romanow Etzel , after graduating from Boston University with a B.A. degree in English, worked for publishing firms in Connecticut and New York where she gained experience in copyediting and children’s publishing.
+A longtime advocate for non-profit educational and arts programs, Paula serves on the board of Jazz Forum Arts, is an Irvington Town Hall Theater commissioner, and has been an active volunteer for local community initiatives including the Irvington Business Improvement Committee, Farmers Market, and is active politically.
+She is a creator and co-director of the international All Shorts Irvington Film Festival.
+Currently overseeing day-to-day Hudson Independent operations in addition to copyediting/proofreading duties since 2006, she is also one of the founders of the newspaper.

 Steve Gosset spent two decades as a journalist, most recently as a writer, editor and producer at CBS News, where he won two awards for outstanding radio news writing.
 Gosset has also served as a writer on the “CBS Evening News” and “Sunday Morning.”
 Gosset also worked as a reporter for The Journal-News, The Record in Hackensack, N.J., the Syracuse Herald-Journal, and United Press International.
 He has been a public relations officer at officer at Columbia Law School and currently is a PR officer for a national non-profit.